 - Review the Freshman Admission Requirements Chart for additional information.

 Important Note from Cornell Undergraduate Admissions Regarding the OLD SAT and NEW SAT

-Cornell University will allow admission candidates for Fall 2017 to submit both old and new SAT test results to meet admission testing requirements.
-Old and New SAT results will remain discrete and will not be combined and superscored.
-Only new SAT test results will be accepted starting with admission candidates for Fall 2018.
+Cornell University will allow admission candidates for Fall 2018 to submit both old and new SAT test results to meet admission testing requirements.
+Old and new SAT results will remain discrete and will not be combined and superscored.
+Only new SAT test results will be accepted starting with admission candidates for Fall 2019.
 Learn more about the Cornell University Admissions Policy for the new SAT.